doanhxd/Razer-Blade-15-Advanced-2018-Hackintosh/README.md

-# Razer Blade 15 Advanced 2018 Hackintosh - OpenCore (Big Sur - 11.0.1)
+# Razer Blade 15 Advanced 2018 Hackintosh - OpenCore (Big Sur - 11.1 Beta)
 **Note: I WILL NOT RESPONSIBLE IF YOU MESS UP YOUR COMPUTER USING THIS GUIDE!**

 SUPPORT